auxmeet/bspwm-dotfiles/README.md

 - paru - A Feature-Packed Helper and Wrapper for Pacman.

 ## Installed with paru:
 - picom-ftlabs-git - A Fork of Picom that support animations.

-# Screenshot
-*soon*

 # Wallpaper
 ![wall.jpg](wall.jpg)